EyasuTeshome/shifttracker/interview-prep/finalize-your-cover-letter-feedback-and-submit-an-application.md

 *Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813)*

 - Carefully review **all feedback** given to you by your project reviewer, including comments and suggestions written directly on the Google Doc and any verbal feedback over video platforms like Loom.
 - Implement **each piece of feedback**, ensuring that you have not accidentally skipped over anything.
 If you skip over a piece of feedback on purpose, include an explanation in the submission form below.
+You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.
 - Run your document through Grammarly before you submit it, even if you did so previously; it is very common to accidentally introduce new errors when making edits/changes to a piece of text.
 - **Once you have completed revisions**, start completing all fields in the job application.
 Carefully review each field to make sure you have not made any spelling errors.
 Upload all required documents.
 - **Keep the following note in mind:** Most applications give you the ability to upload your cover letter as its own document, but some don't.
 If this job application does not have an individual field for a cover letter, then extract both your resume and cover letters as PDF files and then use [a PDF combiner like SmallPDF](https://smallpdf.com/merge-pdf) to merge both documents together, ensuring that your resume comes first.